 What is breakthrough bleeding?

-It can also occur in the first three months after you start taking birth control pills.
-You may also notice some light bleeding when you skip or miss a dose.
+It can also occur in the first few months after you start taking birth control pills.
+You may also notice some light bleeding if you skip or miss a dose.

 What does breakthrough bleeding look like?